 Few films have managed to portray the pain and harshness of love in a way that utterly devastates you in its unnerving truthfulness.
 ‘Revolutionary Road’ is brutally unflinching in its depiction of the realities of marriage.
-Frank and April, a happily married couple, begin to taste the bitterness of marriage when their dreams and ambitions clash as they gradually withdraw themselves into a shell of obsession, betrayal and anger.
+Frank and April, a happily married couple, begin to taste the bitterness of marriage when their dreams and ambitions clash as they gradually withdraw themselves into a shell of obsession, betrayal, and anger.
 Kate Winslet and Leonardo DiCaprio are stunning in their portrayal of the lead couple and make them appear real and utterly convincing.
 These are real, flawed human beings.
 Frank and April could be any of us.
-This could could well be our own life.
+This could well be our own life.
 Our actions.
 Our choices.
-And that is when you realise how powerful a film could be.
+And that is when you realize how powerful a film can be.

 Read More: Best Food Movies of All Time

 5. Fireworks Wednesday (2006)